hirnidrin/zwila-azure-storage/README.md

 ## Usage, API

 Todo.
-For now, study and run the unit tests to find out how it works.
+For now, study and run the unit tests to see how it works.

 ## Run unit tests
 To run the tests in the `test/ava` directory